 Green Bank is home to the National Radio Astronomy Observatory.
 It is here where you can view the world’s largest steerable radio telescope.
-To non-scientists like me, staring at a hunk of metal that resembles a space ship from Star Trek initially sounds lame.
-Then I realized that this amalgamation of metal and screws has the power to retrieve radio signals from far off galaxies.
-The data collected is used to explore the unknown and answer those burning questions about black holes, the big bang
+To non-scientists like me, staring at a hunk of metal that resembles a spaceship from Star Trek initially sounds lame.
+Then I realized that this amalgamation of metal and screws has the power to retrieve radio signals from far-off galaxies.
+The data collected is used to explore the unknown and answer those burning questions about black holes, the big bang, and even extraterrestrial life.

 The quiet town of Green Bank (population: 143) attracts those people who are tired of traffic, social media and political drama and just want to disconnect.
 It also attracts a small community of people claiming to suffer from a condition known as Electromagnetic Hypersensitivity.
-In laymen’s terms, they experience physical pain due to electromagnetic fields emitted by power lines, telephone wires, and high-powered mobile devices… And then Green B
+In laymen’s terms, they experience physical pain due to electromagnetic fields emitted by power lines, telephone wires, and high-powered mobile devices… And then Green Bank also attracts people like me and Scott.
+Individuals looking to explore a place that it is interesting and unfamiliar.

 This year for Christmas, we gave each other experiences as opposed to another ‘object’ we would probably lose, stain, or otherwise break.
-(Check out our article on experience gifts.)
 My gift to Scott was a night in Green Bank where he could talk science to me all day about the observatory and the telescope where he collected data to map out the arms of the Milky Way galaxy.

 We arrived in Greenbank starving.